pgnnn/loop/README.md

+data_source1.csv contains status of the stores data_source2.csv contains business hours of all the stores data_source3.csv contains Timezone for the stores

+functions.py contains the whole code

 # Take home interview - Store Monitoring

 This will be a take-home interview that tests real-life problem-solving ability, ability to build something from scratch and handle complex algorithmic problems.